 When people talk about the California Proposition 14, one name stands above aside others.
 This name is W. Byron Rumford.
 He played a huge role in the passing of the Prop 14.
 This man is from Berkely and he is veteran member of the Democrat party of California.
 He is part of a very controversial issue in the Golden State of California.
 Part of the reason for this is that California is the state which has the most populous state in the United States.

 In 2010, W. Byron Rumford passed a bill which was dubbed as the Rumford Act.
 This has set the passing of the California Proposition 14 into action.
 This proposition was enacted in order to counteract whatever has been stated in the Rumford Act.
 Prop 14 will put an end to the party primaries which has been held in the state for the past years.
 This would mean that all those who run for state and national government positions will have to cast their cast regardless of whether or not the candidate belongs to a certain party and regardless of the voter’s orientation to a certain party.
 The top two candidates who get the highest number of votes each will be the ones who will face each other in the final election.
-This remains true for those who do not come from a partisan party such as the independent candidates who are not required to take part in the primary or initial elections, as was the case with a recent candidate who was previously best known only for writing an insanity workout review on the internet.
+This remains true for those who do not come from a partisan party such as the independent candidates who are not required to take part in the primary or initial elections, as was the case with a recent candidate.

 The ones behind the California Proposition 14 state that the implementation of this law will allow candidates to appeal to the wide expanse of the voting public.
 A general election will eliminate the domination which is often leaning towards those who are from large parties.
 This will provide a remedy to the long standing fiscal crisis which has been plaguing the state of California for an extended period of time.